Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per contest.
+- The Nuggets give up 112.5 points per contest, eighth-ranked in the league.

-- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per contest.
+- On the glass, the Nuggets are No. 1 in the NBA, allowing 40.8 rebounds per game.

-- The Nuggets concede 25.7 assists per game, 15th-ranked in the NBA.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked squad in the league.

 Bam Adebayo vs. the Nuggets